Paraklausithyron

 After Ovid, the genre disappears from Latin poetry.

 The motif is not merely a historical phenomenon: it continues in contemporary songwriting.
 Steve Earle's song "More Than I Can Do," for example, gives a typical paraklausithyronic situation with such lines as "Just because you won't unlock your door /That don't mean you don't love me anymore" as does his song "Last of the Hardcore Troubadours," in which the singer addresses a woman, saying "Girl, don't bother to lock your door / He's out there hollering, "Darlin' don't you love me no more?"
 Similarly, the first two verses of Jimi Hendrix's "Castles Made of Sand" involve paraklausithyronic situation of a man kicked out by his lover.
 Likewise, Bob Dylan's song "Temporary Like Achilles" contains many features typical of the ancient motif (lament at the door, long wait, presence of a guard as a further obstacle, etc.) and recalls the pathos and rhetoric of the Roman elegiac paraclausithyron.
+The motif is also central to The Beatles' "The Long and Winding Road" (1970).
+In the song, Paul McCartney describes an unrequited lover’s journey, which culminates at the beloved's "door."
+The plea "Don't leave me waiting here / Lead me to your door" echo the classic paraklausithyron tradition of the weary lover petitioning for entry and lamenting the emotional distance symbolized by the physical threshold.